return42/sphkerneldoc/doc/books/template-book/get-started.rst

     cd {linux-kernel}
     make books/my-project.html
-    ...
-    HTML build OK / start file at:
-        Documentation/dist/books/template-book/index.html
+      SPHINX  books/template-book.html --> file://{linux-kernel}/Documentation/dist/books/template-book

-The last lines indactes that the build process succeeded and where you find the HTML start file, open the index.html file within your favorite HTML browser to see what you got ;-)
+The "SPHINX" line shows, where you find the HTML start file, open the ``index.html`` file within your favorite HTML browser to see what you got ;-)

 While HTML is one *big* side with all content in, PDF documents separate books and (or) articles.
 To get *first* PDF you have to active the pdf_documents line